brilliant-ember/Machine_learning_notes/notes.md

  ### note and cool resources

+ - If you use `categorical-cross-entropy` loss you need to hot-encode your labels, but if you want to use numeric values you should use `sparse-categorical-cross-entropy`

  - three tricks for better learning:
    1. Using learning rate schedule to figure the best learning rate (look at tricks in time series forecast)
    2. Early stopping